tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}}.

+##  Major Differences from TLS 1.2

+draft-01
+-  Removed support for compression.

 ##  Major Differences from TLS 1.1

 This document is a revision of the TLS 1.1 {{RFC4346}} protocol which contains